 If the reader doesn’t care about your topic, they won’t care to read about it.
+So, make it obvious.

 4. Make a promise

-It could be as simple as “Let me show you how we can fix that”, or “I think I have the perfect solution for you.”
+To keep your prospect’s attention, you need to make a promise of what you have to offer.
+It could be as simple as “Let me show you how we can fix that” or “I think I have the perfect solution for you.”

-5. Please get to the point!
+5. Get to the point!